JWCISLO85/osticket-prereqs/README.md

 ![image](https://github.com/user-attachments/assets/5380e24b-b1ec-43c1-8232-22bbfc4ed2b7)

 ![Download Rewrite Module](https://github.com/user-attachments/assets/9937e075-e212-4526-9666-762f9cc677c2)

-rewrite module in IIS (Internet Information Services) is a powerful tool that allows you to modify the URL structure of web requests before they are processed by the web server.
-This can be used for a variety of purposes, including
+Rewrite module in IIS (Internet Information Services) is a powerful tool that allows you to modify the URL structure of web requests before they are processed by the web server.